aphelyon/Voting-Process/process.md

   You need to input the election date in the format (YYYY-MM)

-  The dropdown menu for selecting an election type only has three types: General, Primary, and Referendum
+  The dropdown menu for selecting an election type only has two types: General or Primary

-  Since our election date is a unique identifier, you can't have more than one type of election for a specific month.
+  Since our election date is a unique identifier, you can't have more than one election for a specific month.

 ### Create a candidate
-  You first must create an election for which the candidate is running in
+  You first must create an election for which the candidate is running in (see above step)

   Navigate to /create_candidate or find 'Create Candidate' under 'Candidate Actions' in the top navigation bar.